Jeannette expedition: Storm and landfall

-The entire crew were still together on Semenovsky Island.
+The entire crew were still together on Semyenovsky Island.
 The boats left the island early in the morning of September 12, in fair weather.
 Thirteen men were with De Long in the large cutter, Chipp with seven others took the smaller cutter, while Melville and ten men sailed in the whaleboat.
 Danenhower, who outranked Melville, complained bitterly to De Long about being placed under the engineer's command, but De Long replied that Danenhower was unfit for duty, a view confirmed by Ambler.
 De Long instructed that the boats should each aim for a point indicated as "Cape Barkin" on the Petermann map; if they became separated, and landed in different areas, the parties should rendezvous at Bulun, a sizeable settlement about 100 mi from the coast.

 The boats made good progress through the morning, and Melville initially thought they might strike land after a single night at sea.
 In the afternoon the weather worsened; the boats separated and lost sight of each other.
 De Long used a sea anchor to stabilize his craft in the ferocious seas and, despite having his sail torn away by the wind, managed to hold a course to the west.
 The storm had largely subsided by the morning of September 14, but progress was erratic in the absence of the sail, and it was three more days before the cutter ran aground at the most northerly limit of the Lena Delta.
 De Long and his crew waded ashore, carrying their provisions from the boat, and prepared for a long foot journey.
 Based on their map, the nearest settlement appeared to lie 95 mi away.
 De Long thought their rations would last for three-and-a-half days.

 In the whaleboat, Melville had, like De Long, ridden out the storm by means of a sea anchor.
 The boat's course was far to the south of De Long's; they finally reached land at one of the main mouths of the Lena, and were able to navigate upriver.
 Within a few days they encountered a native fishing camp, and by September 25 had reached the settlement of Arrhu.
 Chipp's cutter never reached land; overwhelmed by the storm, it presumably foundered, with the loss of all eight on board.